Muhammad-aa/IP-Tracker/README.md

 # IP-Tracker
 This programs helps us geolaocate (track the location) of any valid IP address.
-So we know where they are reaching out from.
+So we know where the user/target is.
 With this program, we know the country, city and even street address of the taget or user.
 Please bear in mind that the accuracy of the geolocation, depends on the quality of geodate of the target/user's region.
 To use, navigate to the directory on your terminal and type: python ip_tracker.py --ip [target's ip]